 - Ensures emails can be quickly found and recovered

-- Allows long term storage of emails to meet compliance requirements
+- Allows long term storage of emails to meet regulatory requirements

 If you have any questions about email archiving for small businesses, if you want to set up an email archive, or would like information on the best solution to meet the needs for your business, contact the TitanHQ team today.